takahirosuzuki1980/FAST-iCLIP/README.md

 Fully Automated and Standardized iCLIP (FAST-iCLIP) is a fully automated tool to process iCLIP data.
 Please cite the following paper:

-`Flynn RA, Martin L, Spitale RC, Do BT, Sagan SM, Zarnegar B, Qu K, Khavari PA, Quake SR, Sarnow P, Chang HY (2014).
-Dissecting non-coding and pathogen RNA-protein interactomes.
-RNA 21:1, 1-9. doi:10.1261/rna.047803.114`
+`Zarnegar B, Flynn RA, Shen Y, Do BT, Chang HY, Khavari PA.
+Ultraefficient irCLIP pipeline for characterization for protein-RNA interactions.
+Nature Methods (2016)`

-This package contains two main sets of tools: an executable called `fasticlip` to run iCLIP on human and mouse data, and several iPython notebooks to process iCLIP data from viral genomes.
+This package contains two main sets of tools: an executable called `fasticlip` to run iCLIP on human and mouse data, and several (possibly deprecated) iPython notebooks to process iCLIP data from viral genomes.

 The following README will focus mainly on `fasticlip`.
 The pdf in the repository contains further instructions for using the iPython notebooks.